'Throughout this phase of investment, Bank of Ireland have been a supportive partner'

 and on Freeview 262 or Freely 565

-Northern Ireland’s first five-star hotel, Lough Erne Resort is set to mark the completion of its latest phase of investment with a luxurious interiors refurbishment of the resort’s 53 guest bedrooms, six suites, 25 luxury lodges and communal areas.
+Northern Ireland five-star hotel, Lough Erne Resort, is set to mark the completion of its latest phase of investment with a luxurious interiors refurbishment.

+Supported by Bank of Ireland, the latest phase of investment include the refreshment of the resort’s 53 guest bedrooms, six suites, 25 luxury lodges and communal areas

 The interiors refurbishment is the latest phase of Lough Erne’s largest capital injection since it came under the management of US-based TRU Hotels and Resorts, co-founded by Mark Ward and Jeff Mahan.